From island hopping to ancient history, and from Athens to the Aegean Sea, Greece is a destination that keeps tourists coming back for more.

 Nafplio was modern Greece’s first capital.
 Today, it’s a romantic and picturesque coastal town that beautifully harkens back to Venetian, Ottoman, and Greek influences.

-Climb to the beautiful and imposing Palamidi Fortress for panoramic views, wander the waterfront promenade, and find a beautiful little taverna for a fresh seafood lunch.
+Climb to the beautiful and imposing Palamidi Fortress for panoramic views, wander the waterfront promenade, and find a little taverna for a fresh seafood lunch.

 12. Transport yourself back to the ancient games at Olympia